PeterGriffin83/RabbitInternet/README.md

 * Caching: There is a service factory created for caching, and caching is done via the filesystem.
 You can change this, as well as the cache expiry (ttl) here.
 ```

+### LocalStorage

+This application uses the localStorage of a users browser to track their history.
+This does not affect caching of the searched locations, as this is all in PHP, rather just the list of previously searched items.
+All modern browsers now accept data being written to LocalStorage.